 Most patients with this adverse condition have regional lymph node metastases.
 This is a sign that indicates cancer cells from the primary tumor have spread to adjacent sites, such as lymph nodes in the neck.

-Treatment of Nasopharyngeal Cancer
+Nasopharyngeal Cancer Treatment Options

-1) Non-surgical treatments can include:
+Non-surgical treatments can include:

-- Radiation therapy: Mainly carried out when the cancer is in the initial stage.
+- Radiation Therapy: Mainly carried out when the cancer is in the initial stage.

-- Chemotherapy: Used in sequence with radiation, ie., as a sensitizer for radiation therapy.
+- Chemotherapy: Used in sequence with radiation, ie, as a sensitizer for radiation therapy.
 As a word of precaution, this treatment is never recommended alone.

-2) Surgical treatments can include:
+Surgical treatments can include:

-- Microscopic direct laryngoscopy and laser microsurgery can be performed on nasopharyngeal cancer while avoiding direct radiation.
+- Endoscopic Surgery: Microscopic direct laryngoscopy and laser microsurgery can be performed on nasopharyngeal cancer while avoiding direct radiation.
 One of the major advantages of this surgery is that it can be performed multiple times.

 - TransOral Robotic Surgery: